Emurasoft/emurasoft.github.io/en/macro/tutorial/tutorial_dom.md

 ```
 document.write "EmEditor supports macros."
 ```
-Either of the above examples produces the same result; the behaviors of[Text Property](../selection/selection_text) and that of[write Method](../document/document_write) are identical.
+Either of the above examples produces the same result; the behaviors of [Text Property](../selection/selection_text) and that of [write Method](../document/document_write) are identical.
 You can use multiple objects in EmEditor macros.
 We designed the macros this way to achieve Object-Oriented Programming (OOP) as well as to allow extensibility and to accommodate future enhancements of the macros,